 Tell me more about Polystyrene

 Fair question, after all, polystyrene is up there with coal-fired power stations in most people’s minds when it comes to distinctly environmentally-unfriendly things.
-We tend to think of it as being something that can’t be recycled, meaning that it goes into the landfill – so what gives?

 The OSB/EPS SIP is one of the most environmentally-friendly building materials and one we're proud to offer for projects all over New Zealand.